Kilcekru/dcc/README.md

 Destroy all buildings at the given waypoint.

 ### Escort
 Protect the designated Strike Group from enemy air threads.
+Communication Tools to find your escort target are available in the Communication Menu.

 ### CAS
 Close Air Support.
 Destroy enemy ground units between the given waypoints.
 Communication Tools with a JTAC to find the targets are available in the Communication Menu.